{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Design and Capabilities of RapidGBM

 \subsection{Spectral Analysis Module}

-Spectral fitting is performed using the \texttt{PyXspec} package, which provides access to standard models in {\tt XSPEC}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xanadu/xspec/index.html}}.
-The fitting results include key spectral parameters such as the photon index, peak energy ($E_{\rm peak}$), and energy flux, along with model statistics and confidence intervals.
-This module is designed to facilitate a quick assessment of the spectral characteristics of a transient source, especially useful in identifying GRB-like features in untriggered events.
-The lightweight interface allows interested members of the community to complete preliminary spectral diagnostics within minutes after the hourly TTE data become available, and it also supports uploading any files readable by {\tt XSPEC} for joint spectral analysis.
+Spectral fitting is performed with the {\tt PyXspec} package, which provides access to the standard models in {\tt XSPEC}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xanadu/xspec/index.html}}.
+The results can include key spectral parameters such as the photon index, the peak energy ($E_{\rm peak}$), and the energy flux, together with model statistics and confidence intervals.
+This module is designed to enable rapid assessment of the spectral properties of transient sources, which is particularly useful for identifying GRB-like signatures in untriggered events.
+Its lightweight interface allows community members to carry out preliminary spectral diagnostics within minutes after the hourly TTE data become available, and it also supports uploading any files readable by {\tt XSPEC} for joint spectral analysis.